Benign prostate enlargement (BPE) is the medical term to describe an enlarged prostate, a condition that can affect how you pee (urinate).

 The prostate is a small gland, located in the pelvis, between the penis and bladder.

-If the prostate becomes enlarged, it can place pressure on the bladder and urethra, the tube through which urine passes.
+If the prostate becomes enlarged, it can place pressure on the bladder and the urethra, which is the tube that urine passes through.

 This can affect how you pee and may cause: